-NOTE: Although we make every effort to provide accurate road segment availability, availability changes as applications are approved throughout the week.
+*NOTE: Although we make every effort to provide accurate road segment availability, applications are approved throughout the week and availability changes.

 Through the Adopt-A-Wildlife Fence Maintenance program volunteers have the opportunity to support the efforts of the Idaho Transportation Department (ITD) and the Idaho Department of Fish and Game (IDFG) to minimize vehicle-wildlife collisions, increase the safety of the travelling public and Idaho’s wildlife by having volunteers assist with inspecting, and completing minor maintenance repairs to adopted segments of highway wildlife barrier fencing and reporting the need for major repairs to the Idaho Transportation Department.

 Adopt-A-Wildlife Fence volunteer efforts include twice yearly inspection, brush removal, minor repairs and litter pickup to designated parts of ITD owned wildlife fencing.
 At this time this program is limited to US-30 mileposts 371 to 378 and I-15 Mileposts 58.5 to 63.5.

 If you or your organization would like to participate in this program, please visit the Documents/Forms tab above for the application and related forms.

 Judi Conner | Judi.Conner@itd.idaho.gov | 208-334-8094

 Through the Operation Wildflower Program, individuals and groups have the opportunity to volunteer in ITD-approved wildflower planting on certain approved highway sections.